Friday, August 31, 2018

 Toia is in Montana this summer, as he has been for all three season at Tippet Rise Art Center near Fishtail.
 He is charged with keeping the Center's priceless collection of Steinways in tune to be played to a privileged small audience each weekend by world class musicians.

-an outdoor concert venue at Tippet Rise.
-Each concert signals a tuning.
+an outdoor concert venue at Tippet Rise Art Center.

 For Toia, it's a dream come true.
 His two passions -- pianos and fishing -- are fulfilled each summer.
 Based at the acoustically praised art center -- acclaimed for its setting, repertoire and large sculpture -- Toia fell into "the perfect gig," as he calls it, by the proverbial "right place at the right time."
 And location.